temken/raytracer/README.md

 - [ ] Light lanterns along a road in the night with nice ambient

 Known bugs and issues:
+- [ ] Fix the orientation/rotation of rectangles and boxes.
 - [ ] Increasing the resolution sometimes seems to widen the field of view and vice versa
 - [ ] Test and debug the image class, import/export a file.
 Ensure that the image has the same orientation.
 - [ ] Debug the rectangle/ box classes.
 There is something off with the dimensions.
 This is related to the previous point potentially.